jonifreeman/spmd/README.md

 to spmd process.
 Each node has a *name*, *network address*, and *port*.
 It is a responsibility of spmd to assign a free port to node for use when it registers itself.

-Currently following features are offered (note, the scripts refered below have only been tested with Ubuntu Linux, please provide patches for other systems):
+Currently following features are offered (note, the scripts refered below have been tested with Ubuntu Linux and OSX, please provide patches for other systems):

 spmd
 ----